nextflow-io/nextflow/docs/operator.rst

 =============== ========================
 Name            Description
 =============== ========================
-name            Name of the file where store all received values seed            A value or a map of valued used to initialise the file content newLine         Append a ``newline`` character automatically after each entry (default: ``false``) storeDir        Folder where the resulting file(s) will be stored
+name            Name of the file where all received values are stored seed            A value or a map of values used to initialise the files content newLine         Appends a ``newline`` character automatically after each entry (default: ``false``) storeDir        Folder where the resulting file(s) will be stored
 =============== ========================